rebazp/P5CherryLeaves/README.md

 ## Bugs
 * During the deployment to Heroku the project size was to big, around 550 MB while the limit on Heroku is 500 MB.
 To solve this I had to remove most of the images from the input folders to meet the Heroku requirements.
 I also had to make some changes to the .slugignore file to decompress the project.

+* When deploying my project to Heroku I encounter bugs with my RGB chart not loading properly.
+I tried different solutions in my ml_performance.py and .slugignore with no luck.
+In the end I decided to remove the RGB chart entirely from the ml_performance.py page.

 ## Unfixed Bugs
 * There is no unfixed bugs.